Summer Shakespeare II

 The part of Cleopatra is widely considered to be the best single female role in the whole of the Shakespearean corpus.
 (By this, I do not mean that she is the best person: she obviously has monumental faults and is a fanatical schemer; rather I mean that she is realized in complex and nuanced dialogue that gives an actress (or, in Shakespeare’s day, a young actor) enormous range for exploration of the part.

-Here is the Royal Shakespeare Company’s page on Antony and Cleopatra, containing a brief synopsis of the play and the production history with the company.
+Here is the Royal Shakespeare Company’s page on Antony and Cleopatra, talking about some of the company’s notable and recent productions.

 Antony and Cleopatra and what has come before